maxwell-geospatial/topoDL/README.md

 1. Mining and prospect features form the [GGGSC](https://www.sciencebase.gov/catalog/item/5a1492c3e4b09fc93dcfd574) were manually evaluated to generate the training polygon vector data.
 2. Imge chips were derived using the Export Training Data for Deep Learning Tool in ArcGIS Pro.
 All chips that included any mine features were included.
 A subset of background-only chips, 150 per quad, were also included (see chip_prep.ipynb and chip_prep_background.ipynb scripts).
 3. UNet was implemented with Keras within R (see the model_prediction_evaluation.R script).
-4. Additinal experimentation was performed to assess the impact of training sample size, or the number of manullay digitized topogrpahic maps (see sample_size_experiments.R script).
+4. Additinal experimentation was performed to assess the impact of training sample size, or the number of manually digitized topogrpahic maps (see sample_size_experiments.R script).

 #### Implementation Specifics